-Minnesota Election 2018: Who’s running
+Minnesota Election 2018: Who’s running | MinnPost

 DFL

 Debra Hilstrom is a prosecutor in the Anoka County Attorney’s office and nine-term DFL state representative from Brooklyn Center.
-In the race for attorney general, she's touting her experience as a prosecutor and working on political issues in St. Paul.
-Hilstrom’s run is contingent on DFL incumbent Lori Swanson vacating the position to run for another office.
+She dropped out of the race when Lori Swanson announced her intention to seek re-election, but filed again for office once Swanson left the race to run for governor.
+Hilstrom lost in the August DFL primary to Rep. Keith Ellison.

 From: Brooklyn Center